stephane-caron/analytical-wrench-cone/README.md

 [Quang-Cuong Pham](https://www.normalesup.org/~pham/) and
 [Yoshihiko Nakamura](http://www.ynl.t.u-tokyo.ac.jp/)

-## Requirements
+## Robot model

-**Robot model:** you need to have your own model of HRP-4 in order to run the main script `generate_motion.py`.
+You need to have your own model of HRP-4 in order to run the main script `generate_motion.py`.
 The two model files that are not distributed in this repository are:

 - `model.dae` (COLLADA model)
 - `model.py` (joint limits)

 They are both located in `dmotions/hrp4`.

-Otherwise, software dependencies are:
+## Dependencies

 - [CVXOPT](http://cvxopt.org/)
   - used for Quadratic Programming